danielbloy/pico-interactive/README.md

 ## Setting up the development environment

-This project has been developed using the PyCharm IDE with a VENV for bythong as well as using Blnika (see [Blinka](#blinka)) to easily test the interaction with a CircuitPython board.
+This project has been developed using the PyCharm IDE with a VENV for python as well as using Blnika (see [Blinka](#blinka)) to easily test the interaction with a CircuitPython board.
 The other libraries that are used and need to be installed into the Virtual Environment are: